 However, the T2 has been hyped so hard for its unbeatable value but I cannot say the same for the T4.
 The T4 is significantly pricier than the T2s and although the T4s is a worthy performer, I would not say that it is as solid a rec as the T2s for what it offers.

-The sub $50 range is flooded with so many models that people wanting to jump into the hobby would have a hard time finding something to get.
-Among the sea of normies, the Tin T2 stands out as an outstanding performer and pushes out a special sound signature with quality which is rarely seen in budget models.
+The sub $50 range is flooded with many models and people new to the hobby would have a hard time finding something to get.
+Among the sea of normies, the Tin T2 stands out as an outstanding performer and pushes out a special sound signature with quality that is rarely seen in budget models.
 This is not to say that the Tin T2 is “endgame”, with things like me wishing the bass didn’t roll off so early (which would be a huge improvement IMHO).
 The Tin T2 fully deserves its status of a sub $50 budget rec.

 Click HERE for our grading list for earphones